 The Land Trust conserved Ochoco Preserve in 2017 and has been working for several years to build a vision for the future of property.
 Our vision includes healthy streams, flourishing native plants and wildlife, and new connections for the community.
-Learn more about the project below, sign up for email updates on the project, or read our regular Project updates: August 2022, September 2022, and October 2022.
+The first phase of the Ochoco Preserve Project was completed in 2022, and phase two in 2024.
+Learn more about the project below, sign up for email updates on the project.

 Why restore habitat and connect the community to Ochoco Preserve?